 Fleet Graphics Planner

-Here are 10 key points, and a bonus at the end to follow when you consider fleet graphics.
+Here are 10 key points to our fleet graphics planner and a bonus at the end to follow when you consider fleet graphics.
 It’s you fleet graphics planner and checklist.

 Before you approach a provider, you should have a budget in mind.
 In this way, a graphics company can suggest the best type of graphics to fit your needs and your wallet.
 But how can you set a budget if you don’t know what vehicle graphics cost?
 This should give you an idea, FAQ: How Much Do Fleet Graphics Cost?

 How many cars and trucks will need graphics?
 Some cost savings might be realized by the number of vehicles being wrapped.
 Rather than do a few now and more later it might be advantageous to have them completed all at once.
 Savings in material cost, design, and fabrication set up can be passed on to the consumer.
 Using a fleet graphics planner can save your business money.

 Where are the vehicles?
 Travel time can make a big difference in the completion of the project.
 Here at TKO, we have teams of installers who travel to locations all over North America.
 “A national lawn care company wanted to de-identify and rebrand over 4,000 vehicles without losing work time.
 The business used the vehicles from 6 am to 6 pm daily, except Sunday.
 Adding to the challenge, the vehicles were in over 200 cities throughout North America.
 We divided the process into 4 phases with 5 installation crews traveling North America.” — Case Study Rebranding a National Lawn Care Company.